 One implication of our findings is that we can nearly perfectly explain the long-term changes in both interest rates and equities without the need for any additional convenience yield specific to Treasuries.
 While such market-specific shocks may be quite important for explaining shorter-term fluctuations (as seen, for instance, in Di Tella et al., 2024), "standard" asset pricing evidently works reasonably well at explaining the data at a low frequency.

-44That said, more work needs to be done to understand the pass-through of interest-rate changes to assets other than equity, which are important for many households' wealth.
-In addition, in future iterations of this project, we plan to consider the effects of possible forward-looking changes in expected profit shares, as discussed in footnote 12.
+41That said, more work needs to be done to understand the pass-through of interest-rate changes to assets other than equity, which are important for many households' wealth.

 Appendix